 The A&P grocery store west of the U-Totem strip center and east of the Thom McAn.

 The large Thom McAn's shoe store with huge glass windows on the NE corner of W. 49th Street and W. 8th Avenue.
 The manager's name was Mr. Finkelstein, he looked like Kojak but he was a really nice guy.
 Thom McAn sold Beatle Boots that were popular when the Beatles were the rage but I don't remember buying them.
 They also had the weekly WQAM top 56 music surveys available for pickup and a group of us Miami Herald carriers used to fold our newspapers there every morning prior to delivering them on our paper routes.
 Chuck Brooks from 1 Bentley Drive in Miami Springs was our Herald area delivery manager; he still lives there as far as I know and he was a good guy who demanded excellence.

 Going west from there we had a Kentucky Fried Chicken on the north side of 49th Street just west of 8th Avenue and the professional building and drug store that were on the northwest corner.
 I used to slip out from a class in my senior year and take Ray Kyse's MG-A there to the KFC to pick up huge order of french fries to pass around in class.

-The Black Angus Restaurant further west had a lingerie show in the bar area at lunch on weekdays in the early 70's.
+The Black Angus Restaurant (885 W. 49th Street) had a lingerie show in the bar area at lunch on weekdays in the early 70's.
 Beautiful models paraded around in negligees and panties trying to entice customers to buy their company's bedtime apparel.
 The Black Angus (the nickname was "Black Anus") shut down sometime in the 80's.

 There was a Shell gas station on the northwest corner of W. 10th Avenue and 49th Street and as I recall their prices were usually the same as other gas stations in the area.